brian926/AZ-500/Manage Identity and Access/Deploy Azure AD Identity Protection.md

 - Require mobile devices to use Intune app protection policies.

 Requiring more account verification through MFA is a common conditional access scenario.
 While users may be able to sign in to most of your organization’s cloud apps, you may want more verification for things like your email system, or apps that contain personnel records or sensitive information.
 In Azure AD, you can accomplish this with a conditional access policy

+## Implement Access Reviews
+Azure Active Directory (Azure AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
+User's access can be reviewed on a regular basis to make sure only the right people have continued access.

+Use access reviews in the following cases:
+- **Too many users in privileged roles**: It's a good idea to check how many users have administrative access, how many of them are Global Administrators, and if there are any invited guests or partners that have not been removed after being assigned to do an administrative task.
+You can recertify the role assignment users in Azure AD roles such as Global Administrators, or Azure resources roles such as User Access Administrator in the Azure AD Privileged Identity Management (PIM) experience.
+- **When automation is infeasible**: You can create rules for dynamic membership on security groups or Microsoft 365 Groups, but what if the HR data is not in Azure AD or if users still need access after leaving the group to train their replacement?
+You can then create a review on that group to ensure those who still need access should have continued access.
+- **When a group is used for a new purpose**: If you have a group that is going to be synced to Azure AD, or if you plan to enable a sales management application for everyone in the Sales team group, it would be useful to ask the group owner to review the group membership prior to the group being used in a different risk content.
+- **Business critical data access**: for certain resources, it might be required to ask people outside of IT to regularly sign out and give a justification on why they need access for auditing purposes.
+- **To maintain a policy's exception list**: As the IT admin, you can manage this task, avoid oversight of policy exceptions, and provide auditors with proof that these exceptions are reviewed regularly.
+- **Ask group owners to confirm they still need guests in their groups**: Employee access might be automated with some on premises IAM, but not invited guests.
+If a group gives guests access to business sensitive content, then it's the group owner's responsibility to confirm the guests still have a legitimate business need for access.
+- **Have reviews recur periodically**: You can set up recurring access reviews of users at set frequencies such as weekly, monthly, quarterly or annually, and the reviewers will be notified at the start of each review.
+Reviewers can approve or deny access with a friendly interface and with the help of smart recommendations.